First time enrolment

 I have received an offer.
 Now what?

 Congratulations!
 The first thing you must do is accept, decline or apply to defer your offer.
 You can accept, decline or defer your offer at the online enrolment website.
-You must complete this process by the date stated in the letter. otherwise your offer will lapse.
+You must complete this process by Friday 14 February 2014.
+Otherwise your offer will lapse.

 You will also receive an offer letter; this letter will tell you to attend the Academic Advice Day which will assist you in planning your enrolment.

 A Welcome Webinar was held on Tuesday 21 January 2014.
 The session is an important part of your enrolment and helps you to understand your course structure, rules and subject options.
 You can watch the recording below.
 We also have a series of videos on the Arts study areas you can watch to get a better insight on what you can study in the BA from the academics themselves.

 For those students who wish to attend, a face to face welcome will be offered on Academic Advice Day Thursday 20 February 2014.
 To attend this session you must register as places are limited, we ask that parents do not attend this session due to seat restrictions.
 You can register for the Welcome Session on the Academic Advice Day - Welcome Session 2014 web page.
 Registration is open for this event.

 When should I come into the University?